SachaCR/storevent/packages/storevent/README.md

 - `cause`: Original error object if the error is wrapped.
 Mostly used when the error comes from the underlying layer (postgres, mongo, etc...)

-## Concurrency Error
+## Specific errors

-Use this error in you implementation to prevent events from being appended concurrently for the same entity.
+- `ConcurrencyError`: Use this error in your implementation to prevent events from being appended concurrently for the same entity.

-## Wrong Sequence Error

-Use this error in you implementation when you detect incoherence event sequence.
+- `WrongSequenceError`: Use this error in your implementation when you detect inconsistency in your event sequence.

-## Unknown Reducer Error

-This error is thrown when an `EntityReducer` cannot find a reducer for a given event type.
+- `UnknownReducerError`: This error is thrown when an `EntityReducer` cannot find a reducer for a given event name.

-# Available implementations

-- [@storevent/storevent-memory](https://github.com/SachaCR/storevent/tree/main/packages/storevent-memory): Provides a basic in memory implementation.
-Helpful  for your unit tests.

-- [@storevent/storevent-pg](https://github.com/SachaCR/storevent/tree/main/packages/storevent-pg): Provides a basic Postgres implementation. (work in progress)

-- [@storevent/storevent-mongo](): Provide a basic Mongo DB implementation.
-(Not started yet)

-# Implement a custom store

-You can implement your own event, snapshot and hybrid store.
-For this just implement `@storevent/storevent` interfaces.

-See [examples](#examples) section to see how in memory, postgres, mongodb implementation are made.